Phillip-M97/GeoBIKED/README.md

-# GeoBIKED
-This dataset and code are presented in the paper GeoBIKED: A Dataset with Geometric Features and Automated Labeling Techniques to Enable Deep Generative Models in Engineering Design.

-This work was presented at the Modeling, Data Analytics and AI in Engineering Conference (MadeAI), held in Porto, Portugal in July 2024 https://madeai-eng.org/

 ## Downloading the Data
 Due to file size constraints, download the data from [Google Drive](https://drive.google.com/drive/folders/1s2gILDboW2S66XxS2TtkOdsEYOMqe1TH?usp=sharing).
 To work with it, download and unzip the data and then select the required folders.